18. Built In Functions

 18.3.
 Reverse

-The reverse built-in takes any vector, and returns a reversed version of the vector.
+The reverse built-in takes any array, and returns a reversed version of it.

 integer[*] v = 1..5;